Case Study · Engineering Recipe

 No. The toolbox is private.
 It is operated by one person and applied to your business pages through an AI App Development engagement, not licensed.

-Can you guarantee a first-page Google ranking?
+Do you guarantee a Google ranking?

 Does the same approach work for LLM answer engines like ChatGPT, Claude, Perplexity, and Gemini?